ideabosque/datawald_nsagency/README.md

 ### Customer and Transaction Settings

-Configure how customer data and transactions are handled:
+Define policies and preferences for customer and transaction data handling:

-- **Customer Creation Policy:** If no existing customer record is found, specify whether to create a new customer.
+- **Customer Creation Policy**: Specify if new customers should be created when not found in existing records.

   ```json
   {